discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 ## Communication and Planning

 For real-time coordination with other developers and contributors, feel free to join the [Discretize discord server](https://discord.gg/UDT2W6an2R)!

-[something about requesting a contributor role goes here]
+To establish initial contact write a message in the `#gear-optimizer` channel.

 The Projects tab of this repository contains a to-do list of features, improvements, and bug fixes for reference.
-(Contributors without repository write access cannot directly make/propose changes to GitHub project boards, unfortunately.)
+(Contributors without repository write access cannot directly make/propose changes to GitHub project boards, unfortunately).
+Ideally you will create an issue based on the open cards on the Projects board, which the maintainers then integrate into the board.
+The issue should contain data, which is important to understand the resolution process and to avoid duplicate work.

 > todo: improve project board automation